Slamy/Wiki_MiSTer/Core-Paths.md

 The standard paths are of the form `/media/fat/games/<CORE>`.
 Where `<CORE>` is the path of the given system.

-Please check the respective README file for each core to determine the appropriate path.
+Please check the respective README file for each core to determine the appropriate full path.

 # Standard USB Core Paths